shailvestein/my_slidely_task/README.md

-# My Slidely Task - 2 :: VB.NET Windows Forms Application with TypeScript + Express Server
+# VB.NET Windows Forms Application with TypeScript + Express Server

 This project is a Windows Forms application written in VB.NET that interacts with a TypeScript + Express server.
 The application allows users to create, read, update, and delete entries stored in a JSON file on the server.
 The entries consist of name, email, phone number, GitHub link, and time spent (measured by a stopwatch).